sharkshead/BAEnc/README.md

 for which you'll need a more secure method of storing or transmitting keys.

 This has been developed using g++ and the Arduino IDE, which is why the source is in a BAEnc.cpp file.
 There is, however, no C++ code here.
-If you're in a C environment then simple change the file name to BAEnc.c and carry on as usual.
+If you're in a C environment then simply change the file name to BAEnc.c and carry on as usual.

 The Makefile at the top of the repository is for a Raspberry Pi running Linux.
 Two examples are included that use the BAEnc library, one for a Pi and one the an Arduino.
 Both do the same job and have the same output -